Normanview’s Little Free Libraries

 Two that are privately owned.

-Four libraries offer FREE books for children, youth, teens & adults & the Milne St. library offers FREE puzzles for all ages.
+Five libraries offer FREE books for children, youth, teens & adults.
+The Milne St. library offers FREE puzzles for all ages.

 See Committee & Volunteers